PepeluDev/online-store/README.md

 * Paypal checkout
 * Confirmation emails

-## Architectural Dependencies and details
+## Architectural dependencies and details

 This web application is prepared to work as the central part of an eccommerce microservice architecture.
 It relies in 3 other components to be able to fulfil its purpose.